dharantej1/AWS_Gen_AI/README.md

 ---

-## Task 3: Invoke Bedrock Model for Code Generation

-# Task 3: Use Amazon Bedrock for Question Answering
+## Task 3: Use Amazon Bedrock for Question Answering

 In this notebook, you use the Bedrock Titan model to answer questions by providing the relevant context within the prompt.
 This approach addresses the challenge of returning factual answers without needing to index documents beforehand.